Saturday, December 2, 2017

 Holmes: “That was the curious incident.”

 The plot for the film involves a double murder and the theft of the "Baskerville" race horse "Silver Blaze" by "Professor ROBERT Moriarty".
-As I mentioned above the actual first name for "Moriarty" is "JAMES".
+According to Sir Arthur Conan Doyle, the "Moriarty's" first name was "JAMES"!

 Released March 31, 1939 was an American Production from 20th Century Fox Studios that is still considered one of the best of the filmed versions of Conan Doyle's Tale.
 It was also the first of the fourteen pairings of Basil Rathbone as "Sherlock Holmes" and Nigel Bruce as "Dr. Watson".